r-lib/usethis/inst/templates/tidy_contributing.md

 For more general info about contributing to the tidyverse, see the [Resources](#resources) at the end of this document.

+## Typo aside

+Small typos or grammatical errors in documentation may be edited directly using the GitHub web interface, so long as the changes are made in the _source_ file (see [Document](#document) for detail).
+If you do not know what this means, see the [Resources](#resources) section to learn more.

 ## Prerequisites